 Tammy has appeared on 60 Minutes, been interviewed and quoted in local and national newspapers and magazines, given numerous congressional testimonies, given feedback to OSHA on several occasions, spoke in many forums, given training and received multiple awards for her grassroots efforts.

 President and USMWF Family Member

 She has been in Human Resources since 2006 mostly in healthcare, recruitment/hiring Registered Nurses, Licensed Practical Nurses, Certified Nursing Assistants for Home Care, Hospitals, Long term Care Facilities and Group Homes.
 Rena currently works for the largest hospice agency in Massachusetts as their Talent Acquisition Business Partner.

 Ms. Harrington became a strong workplace safety advocate after the loss of her son, Justin Harrington in January 2018 due to a construction incident.
 Rena started volunteering for USMWF in 2020 after seeing a post about a worker killed and is a strong voice for change and prevention of occupational incidents, illnesses and diseases.

 Wanda Engracia, ESQ

-Ms. Wanda Engracia resides in Edison, NJ and is the Board Secretary of USMWF.
+Ms. Wanda Engracia resides in Edison, NJ and is the Vice President of USMWF.
 Ms. Engracia became an active volunteer for USMWF after her 30-year-old husband Juan Pablo Morillo was killed in January 2005 while working for Acetylene Service Company in Perth Amboy, New Jersey.
 He was killed in an acetylene explosion.
 Two other men were also killed.